 5. How long does it take for heartburn treatment to work?

 The answer depends on whether you're about to try an over-the-counter antacid or a long-term prescription drug.
 Each heartburn treatment works differently, but in general:

-Antacids like Tums work instantly, but wear off quickly.
+- Antacids like Rolaids or Tums work instantly, but wear off quickly.
 Antacids work best if taken 30 to 60 minutes before eating.